visitors since 4 oct 2008

 The new chief of the Zazi Valley tribal counsel Judge Kazi - the headdress is his badge of office

-The border area of Loya Paktia which includes Paktia, Khost and Paktikia Provinces is one of the few places in Afghanistan where the tribes have any relevance.
-The Zazi Valley is probably the one place in the entire country where a platoon of American troops could make a huge impact on the flow of men and material into Afghanistan.
-There are 35 Haqqani affiliated fighters there and four known Pakistani organizers which the Tribal Police would be more than happy to run off of if they received a little help.
-This could be a text book economy of force operation but it would take sending in a platoon (or an A team, or some other similar outfit) and leaving them there to provide actual security as opposed to leaving them locked inside a COP where they can talk about providing security via fancy story boards.
+The border area of Loya Paktia which includes Paktia, Khost and Paktikia Provinces is a region where the tribes have relevance.
+It is also one of the places where a platoon of American troops could make a huge impact on the flow of Taliban fighters and material into Afghanistan.
+There are 35 Haqqani affiliated fighters and four known Pakistani ISI affiliated organizers in the Zaizi lands which the Tribal Police would be more than happy to run off of if they received a little help.
+This could be a text book economy of force operation but it would take sending in a platoon (or an A team, or some other similar outfit) and leaving them there with the Afghans to provide actual security as opposed to leaving them locked inside a COP isolated from and of little use to the local tribes.

 Ajmal stopped in for a late dinner after driving to Jalalabad from his valley - a dangerous 14 hour trip - he may not look it but he was exhausted